 Imagine that you’ve had a rough day.
 For comfort, you confide in a new friend, Sam.
 After a night of venting, you decide to share a troubling secret—you feel safe.

-The next day, however, you’re approached a stranger in the hallway.
+The next day, however, you’re approached by a stranger in the hallway.
 The stranger places his hands on your shoulders, and says, “Hey, Sam told me what happened.
 Feel better!”

 What!?
 Your new friend spilled.
 You’re hurt, but you doubt that Sam shared your secret maliciously.
 Either way, what do you do?
 There’s an imbalance of trust.